What are clinical trials?

-In Australia, participants in a clinical trial must fully understand all the facts about the trial before they can agree to take part.
+In Australia, people must understand all the facts about a clinical trial before they can agree to take part.
 This is known as informed consent.

 Why are clinical trials needed?

 Clinical trials allow researchers to find out whether a new test or treatment is both safe and effective (works) in humans.

 Before a clinical trial begins, tests will have already happened in the laboratory or in animal models.
 Clinical trials check that the positive results seen in these tests also occur in humans.

 It also allows researchers to find out which people will benefit most from a new test or treatment.

 Most new medical treatments and tests are a result of clinical trials.